Commercial Waste Chertsey: Recycling and Sustainability

 We route collections to nearby transfer stations and material recovery facilities (MRFs) to maximise recycling rates.
 Collections from Chertsey commercial waste points are consolidated and taken to local transfer stations in the county and regional MRFs where materials are sorted, baled and sent to processors.
 Working closely with transfer hubs in the Runnymede area and Surrey recycling centres ensures that glass, paper, cardboard and plastics are recovered efficiently and returned into the supply chain.

-Charity pickup of reusable furniture and electronics Partnerships with charities and community organisations are central to our sustainable rubbish area model.
+A large white bulk bag filled with mixed construction debris, including broken bricks, concrete fragments, and pieces of timber, resting on a paved surface against a red brick wall.
+The debris appears to be a combination of different textures and materials, with some pieces showing rough, uneven surfaces, and others smoother.
+The bag is partially open at the top, revealing the contents, and is situated outdoors, likely in an area undergoing renovation or clearance work.
+The surroundings indicate an urban or suburban environment, consistent with waste removal services provided by Commercial Waste Chertsey, which specialises in rubbish collection and environmental waste management in the local area near KT, Surrey.
+Partnerships with charities and community organisations are central to our sustainable rubbish area model.
 We work with local non-profits and reuse organisations to redirect items with residual value — from surplus food and clean, working electricals to furniture and textiles.
 Strong links with donation centres and social enterprises increase the reuse rate and give businesses a responsible route for items that would otherwise enter low-value waste streams.
 These collaborations reduce emissions, support local people and keep usable goods in circulation.

 Fleet and logistics are configured to lower emissions.
 Our low-carbon vans, including electric and plug-in hybrid vehicles, are used on most inner-town rounds to reduce particulate and CO2 emissions in the Chertsey area.
 Telematics and route optimisation software cut unnecessary mileage and idling time, while consolidated drop-offs to transfer stations reduce vehicle movements overall.
 Chertsey commercial waste collections therefore combine high recycling performance with a low-emission footprint.